The Beginner’s Mind: The Power of Not Knowing

 Have you ever watched a baby try something for the first time?
 Crawling towards an object, reaching, wide-eyed, investigating the unknown?

 They move forward with curiosity.
 They don’t know what’s next, but they explore.
 Carefully, instinctively and openly.
-And the fear and judgment we carry as adults is for the most part, learned.
-And so much is learned and essential for our survival.
-And yet, we forget about our humanity and our relationship with the world.
-Imagine what it would be like to live with gentle curiosity, to approach your world without needing to know the outcome.
-Our world would be full of discovery.
+The fear and judgment we carry as adults is for the most part, learned.
+And so much that is learned is essential for our survival, and sometimes, we forget about our humanity and our relationships with the world.
+Imagine what it would be like to live with more gentle curiosity, to approach your world without needing to know the outcome all the time.
+Our world would be full of discovery, and perhaps our world would feel more grounded.

 Instead, the beginner’s mindset invites a different relationship with knowing.
 Rather than chasing certainty or performing expertise, we begin from curiosity.
 We allow ourselves to discover rather than strive.
 Sometimes this still leads to knowing, but it’s a knowing that’s embodied, integrated, and aligned with who we are not just what we’re told we “should” know.